What is immigration?

 Why do I need an immigration attorney?

 Whether you are petitioning for a green card, undergoing naturalization, or seeking defense due to potential deportation, a lawyer at the firm can help.
 Immigration law can be complicated, and often you will be working with federal authorities.
 The laws can be overwhelming, and it is best to steer clear of representing yourself.
-Don't hesitate to call a skilled attorney at Gardner Law today to learn more about how we can help.
+Don't hesitate to call skilled attorneys at Gardner Law today to learn more about how we can help.